 Membership.
 The membership of the national TAG should be determined in-country.
 It should ensure intellectual independence, allow for a range of perspectives, and support the alignment and dissemination of key decisions.
 Members could include personnel skilled in MNCAHN epidemiology, disease burdens and health systems, professional associations, key academic / university personnel, sub-national representatives, UN agencies (WHO and Unicef), and sectors beyond health, such as education, finance and law, and the private health sector where relevant.
 Membership should also include consumer, community, and civil society representatives, such as women’s groups, a community youth leader, and Indigenous groups where they exist.
 Membership should also include frontline health workers who will be tasked with implement the guidance and policies, such as a midwife, child health nurse, or allied health professional.

+Sub-national (state, province, or district) MNCAHN committees are needed to operationalise recommendations and the National Plan for MNCAHN in countries with devolved systems, to contextualise it to local priorities, and to oversee local operations and monitoring.
+Sub-national or local committees should have wide representation, including frontline health workers such as a midwife, child health nurse or allied health professional, and ensure that consumers and civil society have a voice in decision making: such as a community leader, women’s group), or representatives of other sectors such as a teacher.

 Regional TAGs for MNCAHN would provide WHO Regional Directors and countries in the respective regions with MNCAHN strategic priorities and technical recommendations considering new global guidance and its regional relevance.
 Regional TAGs would support regional exchange and national capacity building.
 The regional TAG structure and procedures would reflect the needs and capacities of its member states.
 Links between national and regional TAGS are important.
 One way to enable this may be that national TAG chairs are represented on the regional TAG.

-Sub-national (state, province, or district) MNCAHN committees are needed to operationalise recommendations and the National Plan for MNCAHN in countries with devolved systems, to contextualise it to local priorities, and to oversee local operations and monitoring.
-Sub-national or local committees should have wide representation, including frontline health workers such as a midwife, child health nurse or allied health professional, and ensure that consumers and civil society have a voice in decision making: such as a community leader, women’s group), or representatives of other sectors such as a teacher.
 Recommendation 2: Strategies to improve guideline uptake

 STAGE recommends that WHO:

-Produce a limited number of comprehensive MNCAHN guidelines combining linked recommendations, which are regularly updated as new evidence becomes available, and are consistently supported.
-1314This would reduce confusion as to which guidelines or recommendations health care workers should follow, and assist countries put resources into prioritization and implementation.
-This approach would strengthen longer-term incorporation of WHO guidelines and recommendations into the health system culture.
-Such consolidated guidelines should be easily adaptable to promote ownership, for example, enable co-branding by national ministries of health or professional associations.
-They may be in digital forms, in addition to the traditional guideline documents.
-Such consolidated guidelines would be the go-to for all technical norms in that discipline.
-There are examples of this already that could be built upon.13,14 In the development of such resources, the input of frontline workers, such as a midwives, paediatric or child health nurses or community health workers should be sought, as these health care workers will be asked to implement such guidance.
+Produce a small number of consolidated MNCAHN guidelines to promote integrated and holistic care.
+Examples include the Pocketbook of Hospital Care for Children 13 the Pocketbook of Hospital Care for Mothers, in the South East Asian Region (SEARO) of WHO,14 and the Pocketbook of Primary Care for Children in the European Region of WHO (EURO).
+Such consolidated guidelines are more useful to health practitioners than multiple individual single disease guidelines.
+These consolidated guidelines would be regularly updated as new evidence becomes available, and consistently supported.
+They would strengthen long-term incorporation of WHO guidelines into the health system culture.
+Consolidated guidelines should be easily adaptable to promote ownership, for example, to enable co-branding by national ministries of health or professional associations.
+They may be global, as in the first example above, that can be adapted regionally or nationally, or regional as in the latter 2 examples.
+They may be in digital form, in addition to the traditional guideline handbooks.
+The input of frontline workers should be sought in their development, as they will be asked to implement such guidance.
 There should be education and training resources linked to guidelines, for use by health services, ministries of health and schools and colleges of health worker training for pre-service education and continuing professional development.

 Develop a comprehensive operational handbook for MNCAHN that provides programmatic and training guidance for implementation which can be adapted and owned at national level.
 Such a handbook could include guideline adaptation tools, programmatic advice, decision-making tools for frontline staff, training aides, and recommendations on management, training, supervision, monitoring and evaluation, integration of services, quality improvement and implementation research.